DennisMiddleton2001/Nfi/NfiRel/NfiReadme.txt

 	Nfi.exe -attrh \\.\C: 5 a0 $I30 - Dumps the root folder index allocation as hex.
 	Nfi.exe -attrh \\.\C: 5 80 ""   - Dumps the $MFT as hex.
 	Nfi.exe -attr \\.\C: 6 80 ""    - Dumps the volume bitmap parsed.
-	Nfi.exe -attr \\.\C: 9 80 $SDS  - Dumps the security descriptors parsed.
+	Nfi.exe -a \\.\C: 9 80 $SDS  - Dumps the security descriptors parsed.

 Some of these commands take a LONG TIME!!!!
 If you need to break out with CTRL+C, you can.
 The partial results will be in the current folder as ".\Tmp.txt".
 For references to NTFS internals, refer to resources on the web.
+I apoligize for the verbose debug output.
+I spent a lot of time working through some issues with that, but what do you expect for free?

 =====================================================================================================================
 NTFS USAGE REFERENCE